 For the 2019 tax year, the IRS still requires all individuals to report on their federal tax returns if they have health coverage that is compliant with the Affordable Care Act (ACA).
 However, there is no longer a tax penalty associated with not having ACA health coverage.
 The IRS requires all large employers, like Austin Community College (ACC), to issue an IRS Form 1095-C to each full-time employee who is offered and/or enrolled in health coverage that meets the minimum coverage standards set by the ACA.

 For ACA purposes, a full-time employee is one who averages at least 30 hours of work per week during the year.
+This includes full-time faculty and staff, part-time employees, hourly and adjunct faculty, or any combination of these positions that results in a weekly average of 30 or more hours worked during the year.
 Full-time employees, regardless of whether or not they are enrolled in health coverage, will receive an IRS Form 1095-C from ACC.

 ACC health coverage is also offered to some employees (adjunct faculty, part-time and hourly employees) who work over 20 hours per week but, do not work the ACA required 30 hours per week.
 These employees will not receive an IRS Form 1095-C because they are not full-time employees as defined by the ACA.
 However, if they have enrolled in health coverage, their ERS health carrier will send them an IRS Form 1095-B as noted above.